maxhartmann1/def-accessible-space/README.md

 - Offside players should have an interception rate of 0 - this functionality is not implemented yet.
 - This model doesn't simulate high passes, which is a significant limitation.
 If you have an idea how to add it, feel free to do so!
 - Probabilities and possibilities are not fully normalized yet, i.e. probabilities generally do not sum to 1, possibilities may exceed 1, etc. This is because of numerical errors.
-Normalizing the prob-/possibilities is a difficult problem because it has to be done w.r.t two different axes (along the ball trajectory and across players) while maintaining temporal dependencies.
-Due to the difficulty, it is currently only partially implemented for the possibility density and cumulative possibility.
+Normalizing the prob-/possibilities is a non-trivial problem because it has to be done w.r.t two different axes (along the ball trajectory and across players) while maintaining temporal dependencies.
+Due to the difficulty, it is currently only partially implemented.

+### Contact

+Feel free to reach out!

+E-Mail: <a href="mailto:jonas.bischofberger@univie.ac.at">jonas.bischofberger[at]univie.ac.at</a>